TKelia/Linux_Week_3_Formative_1/README.md

 # System-Level Programming Assessment

-This project contains 4 questions that test C, Assembly, Python, and shared libraries.
+This project consists of 4 tasks that assess skills in C, Assembly, Python, and shared libraries.

 ---

-## Question 1: Disassemble ELF File
+## Question 1: ELF File Disassembly
 File: `disasm.c`
-This program takes the path to an ELF executable file as input.
-It uses the `objdump` command to extract the `.text` section of the binary and saves the disassembled code into a `.txt` file.
+This program accepts the path to an ELF executable as input.
+It uses the objdump command to extract the .text section and saves the disassembled output into a .txt file.

 ### How to run:
 ```bash